Does a Weighted Blanket Help with PTSD (Post Traumatic Stress Disorder)?

 - Deep Pressure Touch (DPT). this therapeutic technique has long been used for a variety of purposes, including PTSD, anxiety, depression, autism, and ADHD.
 By grounding or “earthing”, the deep, even pressure across your body that a weighted blanket provides has been proven to relax the nervous system and lower your heart rate.

 - Decreased Cortisol.
 When you’re experiencing the fight or flight response, your body produces a great deal of the stress hormone called cortisol.
 Weighted blankets for anxiety can reduce the amount of cortisol in your body, allowing you to relax and fall into a deep restorative sleep

 - Increased Serotonin.
 The deep pressure of a heavy weighted blanket may also increase the amount of serotonin in your body, a neurotransmitter that promotes feelings of contentment and serenity that can counteract disturbing thoughts associated with PTSD.

 - Reducing Tossing and Turning.
 Settling in under the heavy weight of a weighted blanket for anxiety naturally makes it harder to shift and fidget.
 The typical recommendation for the heft of a cool weighted blanket is that it should be about 10% of your body weight.
-10 lb weighted blankets, 15 lb weighted blankets, and 20 lb weighted blankets work for most body weights, although heavier and lighter ones are available.
+10 lb weighted blanket, 15 lb weighted blanket, 20 lb weighted blanket or 25 lb weighted blanke work for most body weights, although heavier and lighter ones are available.

 The advantage of using a heavy weighted blanket for anxiety caused by PTSD, is that it is natural, instantly effective, and doesn’t have the physical side effects of medication.